Rabidscoobie/SC-Joystick-Configuration/index.md

 ## Joysticks

 The first thing I decided was that I wanted my flight control to be a **HOSAS** (Hands On Stick And Stick) rather than the perhaps more common HOTAS (Hand On Throttle And Stick) setup.
-My rationale is that the game is primarily space based and the additional axes that the dual sticks afford, provide fine control of all three "strafing" dimensions as well as all three rotational "Pitch, Roll and Yaw" dimensions.
+My rationale is that the game is primarily space based and the additional axes that the dual sticks afford, provide fine control of all three "strafing" directions as well as all three rotational "Pitch, Roll and Yaw" rotations.

 Having decided on the HOSAS setup, the next question was which joysticks I wanted to use.
 I decided upon two **Thrustmaster T.16000m** joysticks.
 The factors that decided this choice were: